Jakub Mazur

 const pixel: Rgb = [231, 86, 42];

-When assigning a pixel to a centroid, we need to know which centroid is the closest one.
-For that I used squared Euclidean distance.
-I skipped the square root because it does not change which distance is the smallest.
+When assigning a pixel to a centroid, we need to know which centroid is closest.
+For that, we use squared Euclidean distance.
+We can skip the square root because it does not change which distance is smallest.

 function squaredRgbDistance(a: Rgb, b: Rgb) {